etleap/terraform-provider-etleap/docs/data-sources/connection_elasticsearch.md

 Cluster privileges: <ul><li>monitor</li></ul>
  Index privileges: <ul><li>read</li><li>monitor</li><li>view_index_metadata</li></ul>
  Index privileges must be enabled for all indices you want Etleap to access.
-These permissions can be set up in Kibana or by consulting <a target="blank" href="https://www.elastic.co/guide/en/elasticsearch/reference/7.4/authorization.html">the Elastic documentation</a> for the version of your cluster.
+These permissions can be set up in Kibana or by consulting <a target="_blank" href="https://www.elastic.co/guide/en/elasticsearch/reference/7.4/authorization.html">the Elastic documentation</a> for the version of your cluster.

 <a id="nestedatt--default_update_schedule"></a>
 ### Nested Schema for `default_update_schedule`

 Read-Only:

 - `pipeline_mode` (String) The pipeline mode refers to how the pipeline fetches data changes from the source and how those changes are applied to the destination table.
-See <a target="_blank" href="https://docs.etleap.com/docs/documentation/ZG9jOjIyMjE3ODA2-introduction">the documentation</a> for more details. must be one of ["APPEND", "REPLACE", "UPDATE", "QUERY"]
+See <a target="_blank" href="https://docs.etleap.com/documentation/pipeline/modes/introduction/">the documentation</a> for more details. must be one of ["APPEND", "REPLACE", "UPDATE", "QUERY"]
 - `update_schedule` (Attributes) The update schedule defines when Etleap should automatically check the source for new data.
 See <a href= "https://support.etleap.com/hc/en-us/articles/360019768853-What-is-the-difference-between-a-Refresh-and-an-Update-" target="_blank" rel="noopener">Updates &amp; Refreshes</a> for more information.
 When undefined, the pipeline will default to the schedule set on the source connection. (see [below for nested schema](#nestedatt--default_update_schedule--update_schedule))

 <a id="nestedatt--default_update_schedule--update_schedule"></a>